Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/preinstall_ux.md

 ### Umask information

 The various processes create files during the runtime execution.
 To ensure that these files are properly used by all the processes, you must make sure that the user has all the rights on the created files.
-Use the command, <span class="code_1">umask -S u=rwx</span>.
+Use the command, umask -S u=rwx.

-Depending on your information system architecture and whether or not you need to share files with other products, you can grant rights on these files to users from <span class="spanboldinpara">group </span>or <span class="spanboldinpara">others</span>.
-For this option use the command, <span class="code_1">umask -S go=rx.</span>
+Depending on your information system architecture and whether or not you need to share files with other products, you can grant rights on these files to users from group or others.
+For this option use the command, umask -S go=rx.

 ### Red Hat 6 platform